stancs/event-handling-system/README.md

 '2019-02-25T06:00:00.000Z'
 ```

-PostgresSQL will do the similar thing with DATE_TRUNC(...) function when time zone is set
+PostgreSQL will do a similar thing with DATE_TRUNC(...) function when the time zone is set
 (Check the timezone offset is applied as `00:00:00-06`)

 ```